larissafcerqueira/SQL_Advent_Calendar/Day3/README.md

-# Day 3 of SQL Advent Calendar 🎄
+# 🎅 SQL Advent Calendar 2024 - Dia 3

-## Today's Question:
+## 🎯 Today's Question:
 You’re trying to identify the most calorie-packed candies to avoid during your holiday binge.
 Write a query to rank candies based on their calorie count within each category.
 Include the following columns in the result:
 - **candy_name**